GulamJilani5/system-design/src/typeofsystems/integrationpattern/loadbalancer.md

 ## ➡️2.Traffic Routing Mechanism
       This is how traffic is routed — based on who decides where the traffic goes.
-#### 🔵 Client-side Load Balancer
+#### 🔵 Client-side Load Balancer(~30%)
 - The client looks up service instances from service discovery
 - It then chooses which instance to send the request to
-- No central load balancer in between
+- No central load balancer in between.
+- In Spring Boot microservices, you often see client-side LoadBalancer (Spring Cloud LoadBalancer) for internal service calls.

 **📦 Common Tools:**
 - Netflix Ribbon + Eureka